In this section

 How are DMD and BMD diagnosed?

 The diagnosis of muscular dystrophy is made with a physical examination and diagnostic testing by your child's physician.
 During the examination, your child's physician obtains a complete prenatal and birth history of the child and asks if other family members are known to have muscular dystrophy.
-Often, we are able to diagnosis children with some blood tests including a genetic test to confirm the diagnosis.
+Often, we are able to diagnose children with some blood tests including a genetic test to confirm the diagnosis.

 Diagnostic tests for muscular dystrophy may include: